avast/gradle-docker-compose-plugin/README.md

     downAdditionalArgs = ['--some-switch']

-    waitForTcpPorts = true // turns off the waiting for exposed TCP ports opening captureContainersOutput = false // if true, prints output of all containers to Gradle output - very useful for debugging; default is false captureContainersOutputToFile = '/path/to/logFile' // sends output of all containers to a log file composeLogToFile = project.file('build/my-logs.txt') // redirect output of composeUp and composeDown tasks to this file; default is null (ouput is not redirected)
+    waitForTcpPorts = true // turns off the waiting for exposed TCP ports opening tcpPortsToIgnoreWhenWaiting = [1234] // list of TCP ports what will be ignored when waiting for exposed TCP ports opening; default: empty list captureContainersOutput = false // if true, prints output of all containers to Gradle output - very useful for debugging; default is false captureContainersOutputToFile = '/path/to/logFile' // sends output of all containers to a log file composeLogToFile = project.file('build/my-logs.txt') // redirect output of composeUp and composeDown tasks to this file; default is null (ouput is not redirected)